Where can I download the UiPath platform?

 - UiPath Orchestrator: You may use our shared cloud edition of Orchestrator at https://platform.uipath.com, which supports 2 robots per tenant.
 Sign up at the bottom of the homepage.

-To integrate from your platform to UiPath's, use the Orchestrator API.
+- To integrate from your platform to UiPath's, use the Orchestrator API.
+Check the How do I use the Orchestrator API? question for details.

-To integrate from UiPath to your platform, create a custom activity package.
+- To integrate from UiPath to your platform, create a custom activity package.
+Check the How do I build a custom activity? question for details.

 There are 3 documents that tell you all you need to know about the Orchestrator API: